Mazda MX-30 review

-Firstly, there's a big focus on the sustainability of materials used to build the car.
-And secondly, Mazda has avoided the temptation to get caught up in a 'range war' with its rivals.
-It reckons a comparatively small 35.5kWh battery, giving an estimated range of just under 125 miles, will be more than sufficient for most buyers.
+There's a big focus on the sustainability of materials used to build the car – something that customers love to see on electric cars.
+Additionally, Mazda has avoided the temptation to get caught up in a 'range war' with its rivals.
+It reckons a comparatively small 35.5kWh battery, giving an estimated range of just under 125 miles, will be more than sufficient for most buyers, while also helping to reduce the car's impact on the environment.
 It should be possible to get close to 100 miles out of it in real-world driving conditions.

 That puts the MX-30 in the same category as cars like the MINI Electric and Honda e, as well as the original 'urban electric car', the BMW i3.
 They're intended as stylish, high-tech companions for the daily commute, school run or shopping trip.
 Most drivers will charge their cars at home overnight, rather than use them as regular long-distance cruisers.